Dear Dancer,

 (to step out in dance) have the same meanings for me!

-Belly
+Belly dancing provided

-Eastern society that had started me on my quest of self-discovery.
+had started me on my quest of self-discovery.
+The belly dancers I

-who, despite social biases and cultural taboos, revered their
+met were strong women who, despite social biases and cultural taboos, revered their

 femininity and

-insisted on displaying it.
+insisted on expressing it.
 They

-felt dancing was their "calling" and that to suppress their
+felt dancing was their "calling" and that to suppress their natural talents and urges would be unnatural.

 Despite the misconceptions of Western patriarchy, the goal of the belly

-became entranced with dancing as young girls while spinning their Hula
+highest purposes were self-fulfillment and self-esteem.
+Most became entranced with dancing as young girls while spinning their

 hoops.
 Their incessant gyrations led to their first encounters with

 an altered state of consciousness.
-They became 'addicted' to the
+They became "addicted" to the hula hoop and danced to satisfy themselves,

 not others.
 The very fact that these girls were pre-pubescent

-confirms to me anthropologically, that their love for belly dancing was not sexual in
+confirms to me, anthropologically, that their love for belly dancing was not sexual in

-origin, but something deeper.
+origin, but something much deeper.

 As the belly movements of these girls improved, so did their stature and